 I recently attended the annual Informatica analyst summit to get the latest on that company’s strategy and plans.
 The data integration provider offers a portfolio of information management software that supports today’s big data and information optimization needs.
 Informatica is busy making changes in its presentation to the market and its marketing and sales efforts.
 New executives, including new CMO Marge Breya, are working to communicate what is possible with Informatica’s product portfolio, and it’s more than just data integration.

-Topics: Big Data, Business Analytics, CEP, Cloud Computing, Data Governance, Data Integration, Data Management, Data Quality, Governance, Risk & Compliance (GRC), Informatica, Informatica Cloud, Information Management, Information Management (IM), IT Performance Management (ITPM), Location Intelligence, Master Data Management, MDM, Operational Intelligence, Strata+Hadoop, Business Intelligence, Salesforce.com
+Topics: Big Data, Data Quality, Master Data Management, Salesforce.com, MDM, Business Analytics, Business Intelligence, Cloud Computing, Data Governance, Data Integration, Data Management, Governance, Risk & Compliance (GRC), Informatica, Information Management, Location Intelligence, Operational Intelligence, CEP, Informatica Cloud, Information Management (IM), IT Performance Management (ITPM), Strata+Hadoop

 SnapLogic, a provider of data integration in the cloud, this week announced Big Data-as-a-Service to address businesses’ needs to integrate and process data across Hadoop big data environments.
 As our research agenda for 2013 outlines, dealing with data in the cloud is very important to organizations.
 At the same time, businesses need to be able to integrate their big data with all their technology assets, as I pointed out recently.

-Topics: Business Analytics, Cloud Computing, Cloudera, Customer Performance Management (CPM), Data Integration, Information Applications (IA), Information Management, Information Management (IM), Operational Performance Management (OPM), R, Sales Performance Management (SPM), SnapLogic, Big Data, Salesforce.com
+Topics: Big Data, R, Salesforce.com, Operational Performance Management (OPM), SnapLogic, Business Analytics, Cloud Computing, Cloudera, Data Integration, Information Management, Customer Performance Management (CPM), Information Applications (IA), Information Management (IM), Sales Performance Management (SPM)

 I attended Oracle’s annual OpenWorld conference this week.
 The company claims it holds the world’s largest technology conference, with 50,000 attendees and a million people viewing sessions online.
 It was a great opportunity to get close to the Oracle Fusion Applications, which the company presented as proven and ready, with customers using them on-premises and in private and public cloud computing usage methods.
 In keynotes from executives Larry Ellison, Mark Hurd and Thomas Kurian and application-focused sessions with executives Steve Miranda and Chris Leone, Oracle repeated the message that Fusion Applications are not just for cloud computing and web services but are also accessible through mobile technology called Oracle Fusion Tap that operates natively on the Apple iPad.
 The company left no confusion about its applications’ readiness for cloud and mobile computing, and provided insight into future advancements.

-Topics: Business Analytics, Business Collaboration, Business Performance Management (BPM), Cloud Computing, CRM, Customer Performance Management (CPM), Information Management (IM), Mobile Technology, Operational Performance Management (OPM), Oracle, Sales, Sales Performance Management (SPM), SAP, SFA, Social Collaboration, Social Media, Workday, Workforce Analytics, Workforce Performance Management (WPM), Business Intelligence, Salesforce.com
+Topics: Sales, Salesforce.com, SAP, Social Media, Mobile Technology, Operational Performance Management (OPM), Social Collaboration, Business Analytics, Business Collaboration, Business Intelligence, Cloud Computing, Oracle, Business Performance Management (BPM), CRM, Customer Performance Management (CPM), Information Management (IM), Sales Performance Management (SPM), SFA, Workday, Workforce Analytics, Workforce Performance Management (WPM)

 Salesforce is a global software-as-a-service (SaaS) company to be reckoned with.
 The swarming crowds at its Dreamforce event last week were estimated to exceed 90,000.
 The company is rapidly growing an ecosystem that includes Sales, Service and Marketing Clouds; Force.com for building applications; and Data.com for storing data in the cloud centrally for use across Salesforce products.
 It is also focusing on social computing, as I outlined at the beginning of the event.
 Hundreds of Salesforce partners complement and in some cases compete with the company with a large range of applications and tools available on the Salesforce AppExchange.

-Topics: Big Data, Business Analytics, Business Performance Management (BPM), CIO, Cloud Computing, Customer Performance Management (CPM), Data, Data Governance, Data Integration, data integrity, database.com, Governance, Risk & Compliance (GRC), Informatica, Information Builders, Information Management, IT Performance Management (ITPM), Master Data Management, Operational Performance Management (OPM), Sales Performance Management (SPM), Salesforce.com, SnapLogic, Social Media, Zyme Solutions, Business Intelligence, Kapow
+Topics: Big Data, Master Data Management, Salesforce.com, Social Media, Operational Performance Management (OPM), SnapLogic, Zyme Solutions, Business Analytics, Business Intelligence, CIO, Cloud Computing, Data Governance, Data Integration, Governance, Risk & Compliance (GRC), Informatica, Information Builders, Information Management, Business Performance Management (BPM), Customer Performance Management (CPM), Data, data integrity, database.com, IT Performance Management (ITPM), Kapow, Sales Performance Management (SPM)

 I was at the Salesforce.com Dreamforce conference this week to hear about the latest advancements from the cloud computing software giant.
 Salesforce has helped revolutionize cloud computing for business, and its social media and collaborative technologies help advance business processes in sales, customer service and improve the interactions between employees, partners and customers.
 Salesforce has made great advancements in cloud, social and mobile technology, as I have assessed and my colleague did too.

-Topics: Analytics, Big Data, Business Analytics, Business Collaboration, Business Intelligence, Business Performance Management (BPM), Cloud Computing, Cloud9 Analytics, Customer Performance Management (CPM), Domo, Financial Performance Management (FPM), Gooddata, InetSoft, Information Applications (IA), Information Builder iway, Information Management (IM), Operational Intelligence, Operational Performance Management (OPM), Predictive Analytics, QlikView, Roambi, Sales Performance Management (SPM), SnapLogic, Social Media, Salesforce.com, KXEN
+Topics: Big Data, Predictive Analytics, QlikView, Salesforce.com, Social Media, Gooddata, Operational Performance Management (OPM), SnapLogic, Analytics, Business Analytics, Business Collaboration, Business Intelligence, Cloud Computing, InetSoft, KXEN, Operational Intelligence, Business Performance Management (BPM), Cloud9 Analytics, Customer Performance Management (CPM), Domo, Financial Performance Management (FPM), Information Applications (IA), Information Builder iway, Information Management (IM), Roambi, Sales Performance Management (SPM)

 The annual Salesforce.com Dreamforce conference (Twitter: #DF12), just underway, may be the largest software conference ever, with attendance, physically and on the Internet, expected to be 90,000.
 Certainly, as one of the largest software events of 2012, this conference will be heavily covered via social media, while under the roof of the Moscone Center and surrounding hotels Salesforce will be demonstrating the power of using social media concepts in the enterprise and combining those concepts with collaboration software.
 Salesforce, which has become a cloud computing and software–as-a-service force in the industry, is publicizing its new efforts in marketing and in work applications.
 Once a conference for marketing and sales professionals, Dreamforce is now a technology and IT event that interests many IT organizations that are examining how renting software on the Internet can help their efforts and support their business priorities more efficiently than purchasing it.

-Topics: Big Data, Business Analytics, Business Collaboration, Business Mobility, Business Performance Management (BPM), Cloud Computing, Customer Performance Management (CPM), Dreamforce, Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), Operational Intelligence, Operational Performance Management (OPM), Research, Sales Performance Management (SPM), SFDC, Social Media, Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM), Business Intelligence, Salesforce.com
+Topics: Big Data, Salesforce.com, Social Media, Operational Performance Management (OPM), Research, SFDC, Business Analytics, Business Collaboration, Business Intelligence, Business Mobility, Cloud Computing, Operational Intelligence, Business Performance Management (BPM), Customer Performance Management (CPM), Dreamforce, Financial Performance Management (FPM), Information Applications (IA), Information Management (IM), Sales Performance Management (SPM), Supply Chain Performance Management (SCPM), Workforce Performance Management (WPM)